deejaygraham/sketchnoting-for-developers/draft.md

 # DDD North 2014

 I was at DDD North for the first time in 2014 in Leeds.
 It was the first time I had done live sketchnoting.
-I did three sketchnotes from three talks, Eve Baraba, Joel Hammond-Turner and Richard Dalton.
+I did three sketchnotes from three talks, Eve Barabas, Joel Hammond-Turner and Richard Dalton.
 I can still remember what those talks were about without referring to my notes just because of the sketchnoting process.
 It seems that once you have done the sketchnote you can destroy it or never look at it again and you will still retain some of the benefit.
 I did go to one other talk that day and didn't sketchnote it.
 I couldn't tell you who delivered it or what it was about.